Sanotsch2003/MiPro-XG-V1/README.md

 In this hobby project, I am developing my own 32 bit processor with a [Custom Instruction Set Architecture](docs/InstructionSetArchitecture.md) including Assembler.

+I started writing some VHDL code and got a half working processor to get basic knowledge about what I actually want to implement.
+Based on my experience and additional research I decided to start from zero and use parts of my already existing design.

 I am planning to implement the following features:

 ## Hardware